 Hal France is a sought after guest conductor of opera throughout the U.S.A.
 He has conducted nine productions for the Houston Grand Opera, eight productions for Central City Opera (Show Boat, La Fanciulla del West, L’Italiana in Algeri, Gloriana, A Midsummer Night’s Dream, The Saint of Bleecker Street, Candide, and Susannah), four productions for Opera Theater of St. Louis (including the world premiere of Beauty and the Beast), five productions for Kentucky Opera, three productions each for the New York City Opera (Oliver Knussen's Where the Wild Things Are, The Ballad of Baby Doe, and the world premiere of Ezra Laderman's Marilyn) and Orlando Opera (Macbeth, The Merry Widow and Il Barbiere di Siviglia), and two productions each for Cleveland Opera (Tosca and Rigoletto), Madison Opera (La Boheme and The Magic Flute), Calgary Opera (Tosca and The Ballad of Baby Doe), and Utah Opera (Lucia di Lammermoor and Romeo et Juliette).

-Engagements last season included productions of Bluebeard’s Castle at Opera Omaha, Carmina Burana and I Pagliacci for Hawaii Opera, Little Women for Northwestern University.
-This season, he will return to Portland Opera to conduct Show Boat and conduct The Magic Flute at DePaul University.
+Engagements last season included productions of Bluebeard’s Castle at Opera Omaha, Macbeth for Chautauqua Opera, Rigoletto, Carmina Burana and I Pagliacci for Hawaii Opera, Little Women for Northwestern University, Portland Opera to conduct Show Boat and The Magic Flute at DePaul University.
+Future engagements include returns to Hawaii Opera for The Magic Flute, Portland Opera for a double-bill of works by David Lang, Utah Opera for Man of La Mancha, and debut with Lyric Opera of Kansas City for The Pirates of Penzance.

 Mr. France has served as Artistic Director of Opera Omaha, as Music Director of the Orlando Philharmonic, as Resident and Associate Conductor for the Houston Grand Opera, Music Director of the Mobile Opera, Lake George Opera Festival, and as Music Director of Opera Omaha before assuming the position of Artistic Director.
 He was also Music Director of the Orlando Philharmonic.
 Early in his career, he served on the music staffs of the Glyndebourne Festival, Aspen Festival, and the Netherlands Opera.
 He began his professional career as assistant to John DeMain at the Houston Grand Opera.